henry-heppe/adproclus/cran-comments.md

 ## revdepcheck results

-There are no reverse dependencies.
+There are currently no downstream dependencies for this package.